Best air fryer 2023: quick and healthy cooking tested by experts

 Reasons to avoid

+This is the best air fryer in the world.
 The Instant Pot Vortex Plus 6-Quart 6-in-1 Air Fryer made the best homemade fries of any air fryer I tested.
 They had a fluffy interior and crispy exterior, with evenly browned edges and consistent cooking throughout.

 Because there is a removable air fry insert, you can also use the Instant Pot Vortex Plus 6-Quart 6-in-1 Air Fryer to reheat foods like rice and pasta, which would usually fall through the slots in the air fryer tray.
+The 'ClearCook display' is a slightly gimmicky term for a window so that you can monitor your food, but it's an obvious idea that makes cooking a lot easier and saves you pulling out the basket to check on your food.

 My Instant Vortex Plus 6-in-1 Air Fryer with ClearCook and OdorErase review has more details.

-Best air fryer for large servings
+Best two-basket air fryer

 Specifications